isaaccorley/torchrs/README.md

 <img src="./assets/fair1m.jpg" width="550px"></img>

-The [FAIR1M](https://rcdaudt.github.io/oscd/) dataset, proposed in ["FAIR1M: A Benchmark Dataset for Fine-grained Object Recognition in High-Resolution Remote Sensing Imagery", Sun et al.](https://arxiv.org/abs/2103.05569) is a Fine-grained Object Recognition/Detection dataset of 15,000 high resolution (0.3-0.8m) RGB images taken by the [Gaogen (GF)](https://earth.esa.int/web/eoportal/satellite-missions/g/gaofen-1) satellites and extracted from [Google Earth](https://earth.google.com/web/).
-The dataset contains rotated bounding boxes for objects of 5 (ships, vehicles, airplanes, courts, and roads) categories and 37 sub-categories.
+The [FAIR1M](https://rcdaudt.github.io/oscd/) dataset, proposed in ["FAIR1M: A Benchmark Dataset for Fine-grained Object Recognition in High-Resolution Remote Sensing Imagery", Sun et al.](https://arxiv.org/abs/2103.05569) is a fine-grained object recognition/detection dataset of 15,000 high resolution (0.3-0.8m) RGB images taken by the [Gaogen (GF)](https://earth.esa.int/web/eoportal/satellite-missions/g/gaofen-1) satellites and extracted from [Google Earth](https://earth.google.com/web/).
+The dataset contains rotated bounding boxes for objects of 5 categories (ships, vehicles, airplanes, courts, and roads) and 37 sub-categories.
 This dataset is a part of the [ISPRS Benchmark on Object Detection in High-Resolution Satellite Images](http://gaofen-challenge.com/benchmark).
-Note that only a portion of dataset has been released so far for the challenge (1,732/15,000 images).
+Note that so far only a portion of the training dataset has been released for the challenge (1,732/15,000 images).

 The dataset can be downloaded (8.7GB) using `scripts/download_fair1m.sh` and instantiated below: